Whereas hard skills describe what you do, soft skills describe how you do it.

 To suggest process improvements, you may ask your manager about their preferred method and what type of information they’ll need to assess your suggestions.

 Many workplace skills have an element of interactivity, and sometimes, an outside perspective can help illuminate things you are doing well and areas you may want to focus on improving.
-Similarly, offering feedback to others can be an opportunity to practice active listening, leadership, and teamwork.
+Similarly, offering feedback to others can be an opportunity to practise active listening, leadership, and teamwork.

 To ask for feedback, turn to your manager, recent project collaborators, or other colleagues you’ve built relationships with.